The Grŵp Llandrillo Menai bursaries have been prepared following the fee plan being approved by HEFCW for the academic year 2018/19.

 During the programme there may be additional costs that are not covered by tuition fees, which students will need to consider when planning their studies.

-This could include DBS requirement, childcare costs, travel associated with attending the programme and work experience, outside visits, field trips, suitable clothing for work / placement, additional printing above allowance (this could be associated with dissertation and binding requirements), memory sticks, other stationery related costs and graduation ceremony.
+This could include accommodation DBS requirement, childcare costs, travel associated with attending the programme and work experience, outside visits, field trips, suitable clothing for work / placement, additional printing above allowance (this could be associated with dissertation and binding requirements), memory sticks, other stationery related costs and graduation ceremony.

 Students will need to consider resources and materials needed for independent study away from college such as PC/laptop, internet access, office and course specific software, materials needed for practical development, and if you wish to purchase books/journals etc. rather than borrow or additional cost to request ad hoc publications not available through the services.
 Students have access to the college libraries, book loan services, which may have potential overdue fines and cost of lost books.